Traffic tickets: How to fight a speeding ticket in Minnesota

 Minn.
 Stat. § 171.12, subd.
 6.

 Attorney Thomas Gallagher is aware of a case where it did not work for a person with an out-of-state DL.
-So it works for non-commercial, Minnesota-licensed drivers.
+But it works for non-commercial, Minnesota-licensed drivers.

 So consult a good speeding lawyer if you have any question about the Dimler law.